Ava7/learning_yii/README.md

 ### Usage

 - DB tables can be found inside /protected
-- username and password are both "demo"
+- Username and password are both "demo"
+- And don't forget to download the framework and set its path in the configuration file :)